Life is a theatre set in which there are but few practicable entrances.

 THE HOUSE OF FAUN, FUMUSOPOLIS

-101 Descension Row is the state residence of the First Minister of The Land of Angels.
-The area is heavily monitored by 'SEE-SEE TV' and patrolled by the much feared totalitarian Governments Psych-Cops.
-The premier herself is highly reclusive, rarely venturing outside the house except to
+101 Descension Row is the state residence of Premier Grievous Krück - First Minister of Primaterra.
+The area is heavily monitored by 'SEE-SAW TV' and patrolled by the totalitarian Governments much feared Psych-Cops.
+The premier is highly reclusive, rarely venturing outside the house except to deliver carefully worded

 propaganda and political statements which are broadcast around the capital city, Fumusopolis, via a series of tannoy's and projections.